top of page

 • Headings in order of importance

-• List work experience in reverse chronological order
+• List work experience in reverse chronological order (from most recent to oldest experience)

-Take some time to look at good and bad examples of resumes in class.
+• Take some time to look at good and bad examples of resumes in class

-Have at least one peer edit your resume before submitting it.
+• Have at least one peer edit your resume before submitting it

-Do not use a resume template because employers will recognize it and think you can't do your own resume.
+• Do not use a resume template because employers will recognize it and think you can't do your own resume

-Do not allow any spelling mistakes.
-Make it look nice!
+• Do not allow any spelling mistakes

 W.H.M.I.S.
+Training

 Workplace Violence and Harassment Procedures Training